 Serving the Whole Student

 From the very start we were determined to look at education differently – that includes our definition of success.
-So while the federal government, state government, school districts and individual schools focus on test scores and other measures of academic achievement, we focused instead on the only metric that matters: what kinds of people our school produces.
+So while the federal government, state government, school districts and individual schools focus on test scores and other measures of academic achievement, we focus instead on the only metric that matters: what kinds of people our school produces.

-Our school will start with preschoolers.
+We educate students in PreK through eighth grade.
 But our strategy started by envisioning our alums as 27-year-olds.
 At that age, we have a pretty good indication of what kind of people they’re going to be long-term.
 (In fact, brain science tells us the frontal lobe isn’t fully developed until the age of 27.)

 - Successful by their own definition